|- Hubble Diagram|

 Astronomical images are usually saved in a format called the Flexible Image Transport System, or FITS.
 Unlike the GIF or JPEG images you have probably viewed before, FITS images can't be viewed in web browsers.
 You need a special viewer to see them - that's why you downloaded Iris!
 As you retrieve images from SDSS, you will be retrieving FITS files.

-The SDSS camera takes images through five filters called u (ultraviolet), g (green), r (red), i (near infrared) and z (infrared).
+The SDSS camera takes images through five filters called u (ultraviolet), g (green), r (red), i and z (both infrared).
 Each of these images is a grayscale image.
 To make a color image, you must combine three of these grayscale images.
 Iris will help you make tri-color images.

 The files will have long and tedious filenames, so you may wish to rename them.
-The galaxy we are looking at is NGC1087.
 You might rename the files NGC1087red, NGC1087green, etc. Choose names that are easy to remember.
 Change the file extensions from .fits to .fts so the images will open in IRIS.